alf-p-steinbach/C--20-Coroutines/README.md

 ~~~

-Iterative infix BST traversal *(works also with stackless subroutine)*:
+&hellip; an iterative infix BST traversal that *works also with a stackless subroutine* is much more and more complex code:

 ~~~cpp
 void iterative_for_each(